cns-iu/hra-vccf-ftu-supporting-information/README.md

 The code expects organ data downloaded from the <a href="https://hubmapconsortium.github.io/ccf-asct-reporter" target="_blank">ASCT+B Reporter</a> in JSON format as input.
 It has four parts:
 1. Compile data per the list of organs one wants to visualize.
-1. Layout the anatomical structures partonomy as a radial tree using Vega.
+2. Layout the anatomical structures partonomy as a radial tree using Vega.
 Download the network in SVG and JSON format.
-1. Visualize the vasculature network.
+3. Visualize the vasculature network.
-1. Filter out nodes and edges as needed.
+4. Filter out nodes and edges as needed.

-<a href="https://docs.google.com/document/d/1iQnbq5Cvf_NK2w7M6x8glriSPcId5KoR0tq1LWxRauA/edit" target="_blank">Code Documentation</a>

 An graphics editor (e.g., Adobe Illustrator) was used to combine the two networks and to add legend, title, FTUs, and other information.